FahmiBahri/SIEMAzureProject/README.md

-The script I used exports the data onto a document in the 'ProgramData' folder of the VM.
+The script I used exports the data, in string format, onto a document in the 'ProgramData' folder of the VM.
 However, this folder was hidden so I needed to enable view of hidden documents.